rclone/rclone/docs/content/commands/rclone_mount.md

 directories will have a tendency to disappear once they fall out of the directory cache.

+When mount is invoked on Unix with `--daemon`, the main rclone program will wait until the background mount is ready until timeout specified by the `--daemon-wait` flag.
+On Linux rclone will poll ProcFS to check status so the flag sets the **maximum time to wait**.
+On macOS/BSD the time to wait is constant and the check is performed only at the end of sleep so don't set it too high...

 Only supported on Linux, FreeBSD, macOS and Windows at the moment.

 ## rclone mount vs rclone sync/copy